-The Forum supports this objective and considers that the independence of the auditor is of most importance to shareholders, both in respect of individual companies and in terms of audit's public policy function of ensuring investor confidence in financial reporting.
+The Forum considers that the independence of the auditor is of most importance to shareholders, both in respect of individual companies and in terms of audit's public policy function of ensuring investor confidence in financial reporting.

-The Forum considers that:
+LAPFF considers that:

 - There is a conflict of interest for auditors providing non-audit services to companies for which they provide audit services. - A conflict of interest occurs when the auditor provides consultancy services for the management at the same time as it undertakes an audit on behalf of the shareholders.
-The auditor in this case cannot be truly independent from the management since other commercial interests can compromise auditors in their ability to confront directors on difficult issues. - The current ethical guidance on objectivity within the auditing profession is not sufficient to prevent significant concern being raised.
+The auditor in this case cannot be truly independent from the management since other commercial interests can compromise auditors in their ability to confront directors on difficult issues.

+The current ethical guidance on objectivity within the auditing profession is not sufficient to prevent significant concern being raised.

-Regulations for companies regarding the disclosure of non-audit work were updated in 2011.
-These regulations build on the 2008 regulations, which require that the amount of non-audit services should be disclosed under ten headings in the notes to the annual accounts.
-LAPFF considers this a step towards better governance but we consider that companies should disclose in the audit committee report the policy for awarding non-audit services to auditors.
+LAPFF's view is that companies should disclose in the audit committee report the policy for awarding non-audit services to auditors.
 We do not consider it sufficient simply for the committee to disclose that the company has a policy on non-audit work; the practicalities surrounding the awarding of it should also be disclosed.
 Therefore, this policy should identify which non-audit services the external auditors are prohibited from providing, the process by which other non-audit services are approved, the broad nature of the non-audit work and specific details of the nature of the work to be undertaken.